Use coupon code WELCOME10 for 10% off your first order.

 Jewellery Cleaning, Polishing and Rhodium Plating

-Bring back the original sparkle and shine to your jewellery with a professional clean and polish.
+Bring back the original sparkle and shine to your jewellery with a professional clean and polish

 Everyday wear and tear, or tarnish from storage can dull the appearance of your jewellery.
 While a basic clean at home can remove the dirt, only a skilled craftsperson can remove scratches and polish precious metals to restore the original high shine.